dmind-gmbh/extension-cookieman/.github/ISSUE_TEMPLATE/bug-report.md

 * [ ] Can you reproduce the problem on TYPO3 v8.7 LTS
 * [ ] Can you reproduce the problem on TYPO3 v9.5 LTS
 * [ ] Can you reproduce the problem on TYPO3 v10.4 LTS
+* [ ] Can you reproduce the problem on TYPO3 v11.5 LTS
 * [ ] Can you reproduce the problem on TYPO3 master

 ## Description